tanasievlad246/vuejs-todoapp/README.md

 ### Features

 - A simple list of todos with crud functionality on the main page
-- A projects section where you can add projects and inside them you can add edit and elete todos
+- A projects section where you can add projects and inside them you can add edit and delete todos

+The app does not have any styels as of now